Visiting Ostia Antica from Rome

 Among the house specialties, I recommend you try the homemade ravioli stuffed with fish, shrimp in clay and pasta with seafood, which are prepared following the traditional recipes of the Italian nonas.

-According to what the waiter told us, the tavern, which was founded almost 140 years ago, became one of the Romans' favorite places for their trips out of town at the end of the Second World War.
+According to what the waiter told us, the tavern, which was founded almost 140 years ago, became one of the favorite places for Romans to go on trips out of the city after the end of World War II.

 Practical restaurant information